-This statement is published on behalf of Braemar Shipping Services plc and its subsidiary companies (together “Braemar”) pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ended 28 February 2021.
+This statement is published on behalf of Braemar Plc and its subsidiary companies (together “Braemar”) pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ended 28 February 2023.

 We provide a range of highly skilled services to our clients in the shipping and energy markets through our global network of offices.
 We also provide technical consultancy and other services to shipowners and charterers of vessels and major energy companies.

-We aim to build long-term relationships with our clients based on a deep understanding of their needs and delivery of a top-quality service.
-Sometimes clients are looking for a “one-stop shop” of commercial, logistic and financial services that we are well-equipped to provide.
+We aim to build long-term relationships with our clients, based on a deep understanding of their needs and delivery of an excellent service.
+We also provide our clients with a “one-stop shop” of commercial and financial services where required.

-Our assets are our people and their expertise, their client relationships, our reputation and our corporate brand.
-The name “Braemar” embodies expertise, trust, reliability, respectability and ethical conduct.
+Our assets are our people and their expertise, their client relationships and our reputation.
+The Braemar brand embodies expertise, trust, reliability, respectability, and ethical conduct.

 Our Supply Chains

 Our services are focused on the people that underpin our operations.
-They are supported by functions including professional services, IT, communications, travel and office services.
+They are supported by functions including IT, communications, travel and office services.

-We are committed to ensuring that there is no form of slavery or human trafficking in any part of our business or in our supply chain.
+We are committed to ensuring that there is no form of slavery or human trafficking in any part of our business or in our supply chains.

-We have a governance training programme for all employees, which includes measures to alert our workforce to potential slavery and human trafficking and to try and ensure that slavery and human trafficking are not taking place anywhere across the business.
-This is organised and run by our Risk and Compliance Manager who oversees training for our employees to ensure a high level of understanding of the risks of modern slavery and human trafficking throughout Braemar.
+Braemar’s governance training program, which is mandatory for all employees, includes measures to help ensure workforce awareness of potential slavery and human trafficking indicators, and endeavours to ensure that slavery and human trafficking are not taking place anywhere across our business.
+The training program is organised and overseen by our Head of Compliance to ensure a high level of understanding of the risks of modern slavery and human trafficking throughout Braemar.

 Due Diligence Processes for Slavery and Human Trafficking

-As part of our initiative to identify and mitigate risk we have reflected the requirements of the Modern Slavery Act 2015 in our policies and procedures and in our working documents.
-We have implemented new versions of several internal policies and procedures to mitigate any risk of slavery and human trafficking within our supply chains and to ensure those procedures allow us to monitor potential risk areas within our supply chains and identify any risks that may arise.
+As part of our initiative to identify and mitigate these risks we have reflected the requirements of the Modern Slavery Act 2015 in our policies and procedures and in our working documents.

-Our KYC due diligence processes allow us to identify any risks presented by new clients and together with ongoing periodic monitoring for all clients, with the frequency determined by their client risk assessment rating, this allows us to mitigate the risk of slavery and human trafficking occurring in our supply chains.
+Our due diligence processes, including the identification of risks presented by new and prospective clients and ongoing screening and periodic reviews carried out for all clients, allow us to mitigate the risk of slavery and human trafficking occurring in our supply chains.

-We periodically monitor and review all of our relevant policies and procedures to ensure that we are effectively mitigating the risks of modern slavery and human trafficking in our business.
-We ensure our staff are appropriately trained to be alert to such risks through our annual governance training programme, which is regularly reviewed and updated.
+We will continue to monitor and review all our relevant policies and procedures to ensure that we are effectively mitigating the risks of modern slavery and human trafficking in our business.

 We will also continue to review the effectiveness of the steps we have taken this year to ensure that there is no slavery or human trafficking in our business, and to consider how we can improve further in the future.